DataDog/datadog-agent/docs/public/components/creating-bundles.md

 Bundles are grouping of related components.
 The goal of a bundle is simply to ease usage of multiple components working as a whole to offer a product.

-A good example is `DogStatsD`, which is a server to receive metrics locally from customer apps.
-It's composed of 9+ components, but most binaries just want to include `DogStatsD` as a whole.
+One example is `DogStatsD`, a server to receive metrics locally from customer apps. `DogStatsD` is composed of 9+ components, but most binaries just want to include `DogStatsD` as a whole.

 For this use case a bundle is created.